ARM-software/arm-trusted-firmware/docs/getting_started/porting-guide.rst

    PLAT_PARTITION_BLOCK_SIZE := 4096
    $(eval $(call add_define,PLAT_PARTITION_BLOCK_SIZE))

+If the platform port uses the Arm® Ethos™-N NPU driver with TZMP1 support enabled, the following constants must also be defined.

+- **ARM_ETHOSN_NPU_PROT_FW_NSAID**

+  Defines the Non-secure Access IDentity (NSAID) that the NPU shall use to access the protected memory that contains the NPU's firmware.

+- **ARM_ETHOSN_NPU_PROT_DATA_NSAID**

+  Defines the Non-secure Access IDentity (NSAID) that the NPU shall use to access the protected memory that contains inference data.

 The following constant is optional.
 It should be defined to override the default behaviour of the ``assert()`` function (for example, to save memory).